RaymondHtue/acr-sre-gitops/README.md

 ## Key details

-• Our Karpenter setup is designed to run specifically on nodes marked with the \`infra\` purpose for better resource isolation.
+- Our Karpenter setup is designed to run specifically on nodes marked with the `infra` purpose for better resource isolation.
-• The AWS Load Balancer Controller is configured with the ALB Gateway API enabled, utilizing a dedicated GatewayClass for traffic management.
+- The AWS Load Balancer Controller is configured with the ALB Gateway API enabled, utilizing a dedicated GatewayClass for traffic management.
-• We use External Secrets Operator to securely connect to AWS Secrets Manager using Pod Identity for a credential-less security model.
+- We use External Secrets Operator to securely connect to AWS Secrets Manager using Pod Identity for a credential-less security model.
-• For consistency, all applications use automated synchronization with pruning and self-healing enabled.
+- For consistency, all applications use automated synchronization with pruning and self-healing enabled.